Note: This Catalog was published in July 2009 and supersedes the 2008-2009 Catalog.

 SOCW6337 - PSYCHODYNAMICS (3 - 0)

-Major aspects of psychodynamics theory derived from Freud and the recent ego psychologists are used in an analysis of the life cycle.
-Implications for social work practice are drawn, particularly application of the theory for practice with special groups: minorities, women, and lower socioeconomic groups.
-Prerequisite: SOCW 5301 and 5317.
+Applies psychodynamic theory derived from Freud and ego psychologists to the life cycle.
+Draws implications for social work practice with diverse groups.
+Prerequisite: SOCW 5301 and SOCW 5317.

 SOCW6338 - SOCIAL SERVICES AND SOCIAL POLICY (3 - 0)